 Prerequisite: 30 college credits or any 100- or 200-level philosophy course.

-Offered: Spring (even years).
+Offered: As needed.

 PHIL 306 - Contemporary Ethical Theory (3)

 Theories about the nature and possibility of ethics are discussed.
 Topics may include relativism, egoism, intuitionism, moral realism, the nature of the moral person, moral development, feminist ethics, and the significance of evolution.